 It’s therefore vital that residents’ individual preferences for food are understood, and that choice is offered and encouraged as part of their overall care and wellbeing.
 It’s also important to know and detect what residents don’t like and don’t want, and to avoid giving it to them.
 Staff can notice when a resident doesn’t like, or refuses, foods even when the resident can’t tell them.

-There are many ways you can support and encourage residents to have a voice about their food and dining experience – you can access great resources and read some examples in the positive stories on our website.
+There are many ways you can support and encourage residents to have a voice about their food and dining experience – you can access great resources and read some examples on our website.

 On 20 June, the Commission’s Chief Clinical Advisor, Dr Melanie Wroth issued a clinical alert on preventing medication transcribing and dispensing errors in residential aged care.
 The alert followed the preventable death of an aged care resident as a direct result of being given medications that weren’t prescribed for them.